petaverse-cloud/pv-docs-site/docs/privacy-policy.md

 + Contact Data: This includes your name, gender, birthday, email address, home address (such as city, state, residential country), and phone number for providing efficient login services.
 If you use third-party platform accounts for login, we collect authentication information (phone number, email, verification code matching results) for providing account login services.
 + Profile Data: Account information on the Websites and Apps (such as username and password set when creating an online account on the service), information about your pets (such as the pet's name, gender, age, breed, sterilization status, and weight), data or information synchronized from devices accessing the Websites and Apps, account and related settings information created on the Websites and Apps, devices added or messages sent, feedback, and any other information added to the account profile.
 + Precise Geolocation Data: Various information related to your location, such as region and country codes, city codes, mobile network codes, mobile device country codes, cell identification codes, region names, latitude and longitude information, time zone settings, and language settings.
 When you explicitly consent to allowing us to use your Bluetooth connection to connect to your devices to provide our services, the location is recorded.
-+ Smart Device Data: When you synchronize data from related devices using our Apps, we record information about your pet, such as heart rate trends and activity information (distance, steps, motion status).
++ Smart Device Data: When you synchronize data from related devices using our Apps, we record information about your pet, such as pulse trends and activity information (distance, steps, motion status).
 + Communication Data: This includes communication data generated when you contact us through the service, social media, or other means.
 + Transaction Data: Information related to orders placed on the service or completed through the service, including subscription information, order numbers, and transaction history.
 + Marketing Data: Preferences for receiving our marketing communications and detailed information about your interaction with these communications.